MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 ### Assign preset security policies

-We recommended you begin with the *preset security policies* in EOP and Defender for Office 365 fast by assigning them to specific pilot users or defined groups as part of your evaluation.
+We recommend you begin with the *preset security policies* in EOP and Defender for Office 365 fast by assigning them to specific pilot users or defined groups as part of your evaluation.
 Preset policies offer a baseline **Standard** protection template or a more aggressive **Strict** protection template, which can be assigned independently.

 For example, an EOP condition for pilot evaluations could be applied if the recipients are *members* of a defined *EOP Standard Protection* group, and then managed by adding accounts to, or removing account from, the group.